 Each of Bateman’s works is created with pebbles he founds on the location.
-He begins with collecting stones of different color, size, and shape required for the particular piece.
+He begins by collecting stones of different color, size, and shape required for the particular piece.
 After that, he spends hours and sometimes days assembling them as a mosaic until he gets the desired result.

-While Bateman can’t achieve high level of details due to limitations of used material, he still manages to capture the essence of the original painting and make it instantly recognizable.
+While Bateman can’t achieve high levels of details due to limitations of used material, he still manages to capture the essence of the original painting and make it instantly recognizable.
 He even creates a similar background and finishes off the piece with a fitting rocky frame.